What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 Controls also apply to the brokering (trade) of dual-use items - which can include warehousing and shipping - and transport of dual-use goods.

 Dual-use goods are controlled depending on their technical specifications or performance.
 In general, you only need a licence to export outside the EU.
-However, you will need a licence for some highly sensitive items - such as nuclear materials - even if exporting to another EU country.
+However, you will need a licence for some highly sensitive items - such as nuclear materials - even if exporting to an EU country.

-When you export to another EU country (known as an intra-community transfer), your commercial documentation needs to clearly state whether the items are controlled if exported outside the EU.
+When you export to an EU country (known as an intra-community transfer), your commercial documentation needs to clearly state whether the items are controlled if exported outside the EU.
 Relevant commercial documents include, in particular, any sales contract, order confirmation, invoice or dispatch note.

 You may also need a licence for brokering of military goods.
 Read about trafficking and brokering (trade controls).